 The preservation movement across the country is primarily focused on restoring residential architecture and post industrial buildings.
-With the arrival of the SS Columbia in Buffalo (September 2015), the city has an opportunity to learn about a unique variation of historic restoration and cultural preservation.
+With the arrival of the STR Columbia in Buffalo (September 2015), the city has an opportunity to learn about a unique variation of historic restoration and cultural preservation.

 The restoration project, with an objective of returning the boat to full operation, is shifting the paradigm toward a renewed appreciation of the vibrant maritime social history in the United States.

 It also offers an opportunity to understand how architectural styles were influenced by and/or reacted to social climates.

 Maritime design on land would emerge decades after the STR Columbia was built (1901) in the form of Streamline Moderne architecture.
 Most architectural styles were a reaction to social climates they proceeded and Streamline Moderne was no exception.
 The style translated strong horizontal lines, rounded corners and bands of windows into sublime buildings.
 It was a reflection of austere economic circumstances as a result of the Great Depression (1929 – 1939) and represented simplicity while still maintaining an undertone of innovation and speed.

 Considered to be one the finest examples of Streamline Modern in the United States, the Pan-Pacific Auditorium in Los Angeles opened on May 18, 1935 and destroyed by fire in 1989.